Grants & Prizes

 The Albert C. Outler Prize

 The Albert C. Outler Prize is an award of $2,000 to the author of the best monograph, biography, critical edition, or bibliography published in the two previous calendar years in ecumenical church history broadly conceived.
 “Ecumenical” includes topics relating to the quest for a fuller understanding or unity within Christianity or between Christianity and other religions.
 Nominations must be received by March 1 in even-numbered years.
+(Extended to March 3 in 2014.)

 The Philip Schaff Prize